glowinthedark/acw/docs/acw30.md

 free the stuck negativity energy creating point.
 The client goes to where their attention is (outside session space point C) by following the energy flow line to it.
-And then relays from that point C back to himself and then back to the processor: ï¿½Oh!
-I had a fight with the wife this morning, behaved rather badly,ï¿½ laughs - pauses - ï¿½better apologize.ï¿½ Attention frees up.
+And then relays from that point C back to himself and then back to the processor: “Oh!
+I had a fight with the wife this morning, behaved rather badly,’ laughs - pauses - “better apologize.”
+Attention frees up.
 The clients mood level goes positive.

 The Processor to =>Client - Client to =>Outside session Point C. Sets up an ever widening sphere of influence and spacation for both the